← All posts

 Most firms approach reviews reactively.
 A satisfied client mentions they're happy with the outcome, and someone at the firm asks if they'd be willing to leave a review.
 Some clients do.
 Most don't.
 The result is a review profile that grows slowly and inconsistently, with long gaps between new reviews.

-The firms taking reviews seriously — with systematic solicitation workflows, follow-up reminders, and a process for making it easy for clients to leave detailed reviews — are building review profiles that grow steadily.
-Twenty new reviews per quarter.
-Forty.
+The firms taking reviews seriously, with systematic solicitation workflows, follow-up reminders, and a process for making it easy for clients to leave detailed reviews, are building review profiles that grow steadily.
 The gap between these firms and the firms without a review process compounds every month.

 In traditional search, this gap affects click-through rates on Google results.
-In AI search, the gap affects whether the firm appears in recommendations at all.
-A firm with two reviews from 2023 has a weaker signal than a firm with fifty reviews from the past twelve months.
-Recency matters because AI retrieval systems prioritize current content, and because training data for future model versions will reflect the web as it exists now.
+In AI search, it can affect whether the firm appears in recommendations at all.
+A firm with a stale review profile has a weaker signal than a firm with recent, specific reviews.
+Recency counts because retrieval systems can surface current content, and future model training or indexing cycles will reflect the web as it exists when they run.

 The firms building strong review profiles today are accumulating an advantage that will be difficult to replicate later.
 The attorney who starts a review solicitation process in 2026 and builds fifty detailed reviews over the next year will have a materially stronger AI presence in 2027 than the attorney who waits until AI search feels more urgent.